Second Person to Receive Pig Heart Dies Six Weeks After Transplant

 WEDNESDAY, Nov.
 1, 2023 (HealthDay News) – The second person to ever receive a transplanted pig heart has died.

-Unfortunately, the heart had been showing signs of rejection in the days before his death, CNN reported.

-Dr. Bartley Griffith, clinical director of the Cardiac Xenotransplantation Program at the University of Maryland School of Medicine, performed the transplant.
+Bartley Griffith, M.D., clinical director of the Cardiac Xenotransplantation Program at the University of Maryland School of Medicine in Baltimore, performed the transplant.

 "Mr. Faucette's last wish was for us to make the most of what we have learned from our experience, so others may be guaranteed a chance for a new heart when a human organ is unavailable.
 He then told the team of doctors and nurses who gathered around him that he loved us.
 We will miss him tremendously," Griffith told CNN.